-Aborting a batch file, command, or other program stuck in a loop
+How to abort a batch file, command, or program stuck in a loop

 While working on your computer, you may encounter a situation where a program, batch file, script, or command executed on the computer becomes stuck in a loop.
 Listed below are different methods for aborting these loops.

-One of the most universal methods of aborting a batch file, command, or other program while it's running is to press and hold Ctrl+C. This keyboard shortcut sends a SIGINT (signal interrupt or Signals Intelligence) signal, which cancels or terminates the currently-running program and returns you to the command line.
+One of the most universal methods of aborting a batch file, command, or another program while it's running is to press and hold Ctrl+C. This keyboard shortcut sends a SIGINT (signal interrupt or Signals Intelligence) signal, which cancels or terminates the currently-running program and returns you to the command line.

-If after trying the above two suggestions, you're still unable to abort and the program is running in a window mode, click the X to close out of the window.
+If, after trying the above suggestions, you're still unable to abort the program and it's running in a window, click the X to close the window.